-To complement our small credit products, we offer budget auto financing products in the form of sales-type finance leases and vehicle sales with guarantee under the Dabai Auto brand.
-In the case of sales-type finance leases, we purchase cars on our inventory and lease them to creditworthy car buyers.
-Each car buyer is required to make a down payment and pay installments throughout the term of the lease.
-The legal title of the car is transferred to the car buyer upon full repayment.
-In the case of vehicle sales with guarantee, we sell vehicles to buyers and provide loan facilitation services to funding partners who provide financing to the vehicle buyers.
-The buyer obtains control of the vehicle when the borrower physically possesses the vehicle and when we receive cash consideration for the vehicle from the buyer.
-We will receive recurring service fees from the financial institution for our loan facilitation services and postorigination services throughout the term of the loan.
-In addition, we provide a guarantee on the principal and accrued interest repayments of the defaulted loans to the financial institution.
-As of March 31, 2019, we have cumulatively leased out and sold approximately 25,000 cars since the launch of the Dabai Auto business.
+We historically offered budget auto financing products in the form of sales-type finance leases and vehicle sales with guarantee under the Dabai Auto brand.
+We started to wind down our budget auto financing business in the second quarter of 2019 to focus on our core consumer finance business.

+In the case of sales-type finance leases, we purchased cars on our inventory and leased them to creditworthy car buyers.
+Each car buyer was required to make a down payment and pay installments throughout the term of the lease.
+The legal title of the car was transferred to the car buyer upon full repayment.
+In the case of vehicle sales with guarantee, we sold vehicles to buyers and provided loan facilitation services to funding partners who provided financing to the vehicle buyers.
+The buyer obtained control of the vehicle when the borrower physically possessed the vehicle and when we received cash consideration for the vehicle from the buyer.
+We received recurring service fees from the financial institution for our loan facilitation services and post-origination services throughout the term of the loan.
+In addition, we provided a guarantee on the principal and accrued interest repayments of the defaulted loans to the financial institution.